14 best hotels in Iceland for a bucket list escape

 In Iceland, glaciers loom roadside, waterfalls thunder down within arm’s reach, geothermically toasty rivers invite you to strip off and plunge right in, and whales leap out of the sea beside you - it's a place like nowhere else.

-While this country is all about the great outdoors, the best hotels in Iceland respond to the landscape in very special ways, providing alfresco amenities such as hot tubs but also warmly welcoming interiors that emulate rather than try to rival the landscape.
+While this country is pretty much all about the great outdoors, the best hotels in Iceland respond to the landscape in very special ways, providing alfresco amenities such as hot tubs but also warmly welcoming interiors that emulate rather than try to rival the landscape.

 Local stone, wood, grasses and other materials are used in their construction - as seen most dramatically in the Torfhús Retreat with its green-roofed turfhouses - and earthy, sombre palettes echo the colours of the local moss, heather, berries and black-sand beaches.